- Search for a Leaflet

 How to give medicines: capsules

-This leaflet gives tips about how to give capsules to children.
+This leaflet gives advice on how to give capsules to children.
 Leaflets on individual medicines are available on the Medicines for Children website, www.medicinesforchildren.org.uk

 - Capsules should be swallowed whole with a glass of water, milk or juice.